Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Introduction

-The reference wave function for the ground state is generally constructed by performing a four-component Dirac Fock (4c-DHF)\cite{swirles1935relativistic} calculation.
-The four-component methods are capable of providing highly accurate predictions; however, these methods are associated with significantly higher computational cost and resource requirements compared to standard non-relativistic approaches, primarily due to spin–orbit coupling (SOC), which is not taken into account for non-relativistic implementations.
-So to alleviate the cost, various two-component theories\cite{ hess1986relativistic, van1996relativistic, dyall1997interfacing, nakajima1999new, barysz2001two, liu2009exact, saue2011relativistic1} have been introduced.
-Among the two-component theories, the exact two-component atomic mean field (X2CAMF) method has attracted significant attention due to its balance between cost and accuracy.
+However, advances in this area have largely been confined to the nonrelativistic framework.
+Relativistic effects must be accounted for to accurately describe the electronic structure of heavy elements and molecules containing them in \textit{ab initio} calculations.
+In addition to the heavy elements, relativistic effects may also influence the properties of molecules composed exclusively of lighter elements. \cite{pyykko1988relativistic} \\ The so-called four-component (4c) schemes,\cite{dyall2007introduction,saue1997principles, klopper1997multiple, nalewajski1995proceedings, peric1996theoretical, el2005theoretical} which are derived directly from the Dirac equation, are the most rigorous approaches to incorporate relativistic effects.
+Nevertheless, the computational cost of these approaches is significantly higher than that of the corresponding non-relativistic methods.
+Only a limited number of studies have reported the calculation of linear response properties incorporating relativistic effects, and work in the relativistic regime, especially low-cost implementations, remains limited. \cite{hammond2009accurate} Saue \textit{et al.} \cite{saue2003linear} and Salek \textit{et al.} \cite{salek2005linear} implemented the relativistic four-component (4c) Dirac-Hartree-Fock (DHF) and density functional theory (DFT) methods for polarizability calculations.
+The predictive accuracy of relativistic DFT calculations remains sensitive to the choice of exchange-correlation functional, and there is no systematic way to improve the accuracy.\cite{hait2018accurate, burke2012perspective} Wave-function-based electron correlation techniques, on the other hand, offer a more robust framework for accurate predictions, allowing systematic improvement.\cite{salek2005comparison,gauss1998triple,larsen1999polarizabilities} The reference wave function for the ground state is generally constructed by performing a four-component Dirac Fock (4c-DHF)\cite{swirles1935relativistic} calculation.
+The four-component methods are capable of providing highly accurate predictions; however, these methods are associated with significantly higher computational cost and resource requirements compared to standard non-relativistic approaches.
+To alleviate this cost, various two-component theories\cite{ hess1986relativistic, van1996relativistic, dyall1997interfacing, nakajima1999new, barysz2001two, liu2009exact, saue2011relativistic1} have been introduced.
+Among the two-component theories, the exact two-component atomic mean field (X2CAMF) method\cite{liu2018, Zhang2022,knechtExactTwocomponentHamiltonians2022} has attracted significant attention due to its balance between cost and accuracy.
 In contrast to the molecular mean-field formulation, the X2CAMF scheme avoids the computation of molecular relativistic 2e integrals.
 As a result, X2CAMF achieves a substantial reduction in computational cost while retaining the dominant relativistic two-electron effects that arise from the strongly localized nature of small-component wave functions near atomic nuclei.
-Hence, its contribution to the molecular Fock matrix can be well approximated by model potential (MP) schemes, which have been developed to efficiently treat the small-component contributions.
-The MP method adds a correction to the X2C-1e Hamiltonian, defined as the difference between a model X2C mean-field Fock matrix and X2C-1e Fock matrix.\cite{van2005accurate}.
+One can further improve the X2CAMF method by using the so-called model potential(MP) approach, which adds a correction to the X2C-1e Hamiltonian, defined as the difference between a model X2C mean-field Fock matrix and the X2C-1e Fock matrix.\cite{van2005accurate,wang2025relativistic}\\ Coupled cluster (CC) theory \cite{vcivzek1966correlation,vcivzek1969use,vcivzek1991origins,paldus2005beginnings,crawford2007introduction} is considered one of the most accurate and reliable methods for systems where a single-reference determinant predominantly describes the electronic structure among all the post-Hartree-Fock methods available.
+This is because it enables an accurate representation of the electron correlation, ensuring size extensivity along with systematic improvability arising from its exponential wave-function parametrization.
+The Coupled cluster singles doubles (CCSD) approximation is used extensively for small to moderate-sized molecular systems, and it exhibits a formal computational scaling of $O(N^6)$ where $N$ represents the size of the correlation space.
+Coupled cluster methods within the relativistic four- and two-component Hamiltonian-based approach have been implemented for ground- and excited-state energies,\cite{eliav1994relativistic, eliav1994open, visscher1995kramers, visscher1996formulation, lee1998spin, nataraj2010general, visscher2001formulation, koulias2019relativistic, liu2021relativistic} as well as first- and higher-order properties. \cite{chakraborty2024spin, shee2016analytic, liu2021analytic, zheng2022geometry, yuan2023frequency, yuan2024formulation}